quiji/teo/DevNotes.md

 - [x] Fix Rocks positioning when changing size
 - [x] Make Rock size relative to throw length (faster-bigger)

-- [ ] Evaluate **tealm**'s critique: "looks better!
+- [x] Evaluate *tealm*'s critique: "looks better!
 But I would slow him down just a bit more, and just use a simple blob shadow shape beneath him - the one you have now might be  distracting."
-    - [ ] Tweak Teo's movement to make animation and movement feel tighter.
+    - [x] Tweak Teo's movement to make animation and movement feel tighter.
-    - [ ] Evaluate blob shadow.
+    - [x] Evaluate blob shadow.

+- [x] Aseprite importe: When a structural change is made to the aseprite file and the spritesheet is reimported to godot, old data lingers in sprite scene screwing the animations.
+Must find way to bypass autoupdate and create a fresh import.

 - [ ] Make ghost hurt when hit
 - [ ] Implement method to aproximate normalized vectors to the 8 directions.
-- [x] Aseprite importe: When a structural change is made to the aseprite file and the spritesheet is reimported to godot, old data lingers in sprite scene screwing the animations.
-Must find way to bypass autoupdate and create a fresh import.
-- [ ] Aseprite importer doesn't handle layers.

 - [ ] Extend Aseprite importer to keep exporting files for easier updates.

 ### 16-22